 Many of my research projects have been collaborative efforts involving people from diverse technical backgrounds.
-For example, I have worked with medical doctors on problems in epidemiology and my government work (at NSA) often involved engineers, computer scientists, mathematicians, statisticians, and various non-technical managers.
+For example, I have worked with medical doctors on problems in epidemiology and my government work (at NSA) often involved engineers, computer scientists, mathematicians, statisticians, and various non-technical people.
 My industrial experience also included similar collaborations.
 I enjoy the challenge of working effectively with people of varied backgrounds and strengths and I particularly enjoy working with talented students (at both the graduate and undergraduate level) on original research projects.

 Return to Mark Stamp's resume.